 Marriage counseling consists of a series of therapy sessions in which you and your partner work with a therapist to improve your relationship and achieve a heightened sense of connection and understanding.
 In each session, you will both share details on some of the challenging aspects of your relationship, and the therapist will help you navigate your differences.

-Marriage counseling may be worthwhile for any couple who wants to improve their partnership.
+Marriage counseling can be worthwhile for any couple who wants to improve their partnership.
 It can help improve a variety of issues at different stages of a relationship.
 For people who put in the work it can strengthen their bond, increase their intimacy and trust, and improve communication.

 Marriage counseling can help in the following situations: